Heavy Water Board: History

-The research in heavy water production was initiated by the Chemical Engineering Division of Bhabha Atomic Research Centre (BARC) in the 1960s and was continued by the Heavy Water Division of BARC where a pilot plant was operated for studying the H2S-H2O exchange process.
+The research in heavy water production was initiated by the Chemical Engineering Division of the Bhabha Atomic Research Centre (BARC) in the 1960s and was continued by the Heavy Water Division of BARC where a pilot plant was operated for studying the H2S-H2O exchange process.
 While these studies were in progress, the Department of Atomic Energy (DAE) commissioned the first heavy water plant in India at Nangal, Punjab, India in the premises of National Fertilisers Limited (NFL) in 1962.
 The plant had to be dismantled owing to national security considerations arising out of the disinvestment of NFL.
 The plant used to be operated by NFL and the DAE ensured the quality of the product.

 Plants

 HWB currently operating seven plants around the country.

 HWP Baroda

-Heavy Water Plant at Baroda is the first plant set up in India for the production of heavy water by employing Monothermal Ammonia-Hydrogen exchange process.
-The plant is located 8 km north from Baroda railway station along the national highway No. 8, adjacent to the Gujarat State Fertilizers & Chemicals Ltd. (GSFC).The plant was integrated with GSFC until 1999 when GSFC upgraded their Ammonia plant to an incompatible low pressure system resulting in temporary suspension in the operations of the Heavy Water Plant.
+Heavy Water Plant at Baroda is the first plant set up in India for the production of heavy water by employing monothermal ammonia-hydrogen exchange process.
+The plant is located 8 km north from Baroda railway station along the national highway No. 8, adjacent to the Gujarat State Fertilizers and Chemicals (GSFC).The plant was integrated with GSFC until 1999 when GSFC upgraded their ammonia plant to an incompatible low pressure system resulting in temporary suspension in the operations of the Heavy Water Plant.